wilsonnikita13/codepath-prework/README.md

 Submitted by: **Nikita Wilson**

-Time spent: **2 hours** hours spent in total
+Time spent: **2.5 hours** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [x ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: